weehong/tidve-app/README.md

     <img src="screenshots/subscription.png" alt="Subscription" style="width: 32%;">
 </div>

-This Tidve App is a small module of a finance management application.
+This Tidverse App is a small module of a finance management application.
 It serves as a helpful tool for users to track and analyze their monthly expenses, including but not limited to subscriptions, installments, fixed expenses, and more.

 By providing a comprehensive overview, the app allows users to gain valuable insights into their spending habits from month to month at a glance.